minddocdev/mou-release-action/README.md

 - required: true
 - description: The name of the app involved in the release.

-### `commits`
+### `commitDiffBase`

-- name: commits
+- name: commitDiffBase
 - required: false
 - default: []
-- description: Inject commit list as given by Github (e.g. for git push event: `github.event.commits`).
+- description: The sha, branch or tag that will be used as base for git commit comparison.
+Branches should have the `heads/<branch name>` format and tags `tags/<tag name>`.
+The commits will be formatted into a Markdown list and replaced into the `$CHANGES` variable for the given `templatePath` template file.

+### `commitScope`

+- name: commitScope
+- required: false
+- default: []
+- description: Render commits that only below to the given scope.
+Scopes are analyzed for commits that follow the Angular commit style. e.g. `type(scope): my commit title` or `(scope): my commit title`

 ### `draft`

 - name: draft
 - required: false
-- default: true
+- default: `true`
 - description: Publish release draft.

 ### `prerelease`

 - name: prerelease
 - required: false
-- default: true
+- default: `true`
 - description: Mark release as prerelease when creating.

 ### `releaseName`